Do you have sudden, strange and unexplained allergic reactions to gluten free and other freefrom foods?

 Guar gum, by comparison, whilst processed to some extent is the powder from the gum of the guar bean so it’s far more natural and should pose less allergy risk.

 So, to xanthum or not to xanthan, that is the question.
-One the most important lessons I learnt whilst writing this blog post is how to actually spell xanthan gum… I’ve been spelling it xanthum gum – when did they change the spelling?
+One the most important lessons I learnt whilst writing this blog post is how to actually spell xanthan gum… I think both spellings are correct, one American and one English spelling.

 Are you allergic to xanthan gum?
 Do you react when you eat products containing it?
 Or is just a harmful ingredient?

 Alternative ingredients to avoid using xanthan gum

 There are a few things that you could try, including psyllium husk, arrowroot, flax and chia seed and Konjac powder.

 What is methyl cellulose?

 There are other nasty ingredients in gluten free processed free from bread including gums, fillers, things like methyl cellulose which is basically cardboard!
 We really shouldn’t be eating these ingredients so if you can avoid them please do.

 Methylcellulose, or methyl cellulose, also known as its abbreviation MC.
 It is made from cellulose and can be used as a thickener, emulsifier, binder, stabilizer and gelling agent in food with the European food additive number E461.
 It is also a fiber supplement.
 It is a water-soluble polymer chemically modified from natural cellulose by partially etherified it with methyl groups.
 For more visit the Food Additives website.